UlrikeLiss/kaufhalle/README.md

 kaufhalle

 This project is a simple version of a Shopping List.
-The USER can create/delete a LIST and add/delete ITEMS to/of this LIST.
+ITEMS can be create/delete to/of a LIST and several LISTS can be created.